youtube/cobalt/cobalt/site/docs/development/setup-linux.md

         python3.8-venv
     ```

-1. Install ccache to support build acceleration. ccache is automatically used
+1. Install ccache to support build acceleration.
+Build acceleration is \
-    when available, otherwise defaults to unaccelerated building:
+    enabled by default and must be disabled if ccache is not installed.

     ```
     $ sudo apt install -qqy --no-install-recommends ccache